hypernumbers/hypernumbers-manual/index.rst

 This is the documentation for `Vixo`_ - the next generation spreadsheet.

+This documentation is updated continuously.
+The online version is the only uptodate version.
+If you are reading the PDF or ebook versions of this document please check that it is current.

+If you have problems or comments on the current version of the book please comment online.

 .. toctree::
    :maxdepth: 1

    This Is A Prerelease        <contents/welcome/prerelease>
+   Documentation Version       <contents/welcome/version>
    Getting Help                <contents/welcome/gettinghelp>
    Other Formats And Resources <contents/welcome/other-formats-and-resources>
    How To Use This Material    <contents/welcome/how-to-use-this-material>